-- 7. To get acquainted to basic connectives and find equivalent formulas and normal forms. - 8.
-To draw implications from basic primitives. - 9.
-To introduce set theory and relations with illustrations. - 10.
-To introduce the concepts of functions and its types through scenarios. - 11.
-To define types of algebraic systems and applications. - 12.
-To build algebraic structures like lattices, Boolean algebra and interpret them.
+- 1. To get acquainted to basic connectives and find equivalent formulas and normal forms. - 2.
+To draw implications from basic primitives. - 3.
+To introduce set theory and relations with illustrations. - 4.
+To introduce the concepts of functions and its types through scenarios. - 5.
+To define types of algebraic systems and applications.